Skip to main content

 note

-A sample license_config file looks like this:
+A sample of the license_config file is shown below:

 TENANT_DNS=yourtenant.1kosmos.net